Smokers & Surgery – The Impact of Smoking

 What happens if you smoke and have surgery?

-Smoking will distort your immune system, delay the healing process and lead to a lot of post-surgical complications.
+Smoking can weaken your immune system, delay the healing process, and lead to a lot of post-surgical complications.

 Can you be denied surgery if you smoke?